 We’ve all had a thought about a business or brand at least once in our lives along the lines of: ‘I could do that’, ‘if this company did this, it would be so much better’ or started a sentence with, ‘you know what would be a good idea?’
 In many cases, it is more than a passing thought.
 Every business there has ever been started from a thought which manifested itself into an idea, which then developed into something tangible.

-The good news for aspiring entrepreneurs, latest statistics show that Start-Up businesses are at an all time high in Britain, and more support for Start-Ups is available through schemes such as Start-Up Britain, it is now easier and cheaper than ever to start your own company thanks to developments and advancements in technology, communications and connectivity in the business world.
+The good news for aspiring entrepreneurs, the latest statistics show that Start-Up businesses are at an all-time high in Britain, and more support for Start-Ups is available through schemes such as Start-Up Britain, it is now easier and cheaper than ever to start your own company thanks to developments and advancements in technology, communications and connectivity in the business world.

 Here are 10 steps to setting up your own business:

 As you start up and eventually (hopefully) expand, the structure of your business is integral to success.
 A good commercial solicitor can explain all your options and tailor advice to your distinctive circumstances.
 The most common options are to set up as either: a sole trader, a partnership, a limited company or a limited liability partnership.
 If you are going into business with other people, a wise decision would be to have a shareholders’ agreement (for a limited company) or a partnership agreement drafted.
 This ensures that your financial or non-financial investment is made crystal clear and that the co-partner(s)/co-shareholder(s) know exactly how the relationship is going to be governed from the word go; this makes things so much easier for all parties going forward.